+does not meet either the GPA or Credit

+Completion standard, the student will be

+placed on Financial Aid warning for the next

+registered term.
+While on warning status,

+students are eligible to receive financial aid.

+Students on warning status are encouraged to

+use the many academic support services on

+campus to improve their academic

+standing.
+To be removed from financial aid

+warning status the student must meet GPA and

+credit completion standards.
+A student who has

+reached the maximum time frame prior to

+completing the program will no longer be

+eligible for financial aid.

+Financial Aid Ineligibility/Suspension

-- Financial Aid Warning Status If the student does not meet either the GPA or Credit Completion standard, the student will be placed on Financial Aid warning for the next registered term.
-While on warning status, students are eligible to receive financial aid.
-Students on warning status are encouraged to use the many academic support services on campus to improve their academic standing.
-To be removed from financial aid warning status the student must meet GPA and credit completion standards.
-A student who has reached the maximum time frame prior to completing the program will no longer eligible for financial aid. - Financial Aid Ineligibility/Suspension Students who do not meet the minimum cumulative GPA and/or credit completion ratio while on warning status will be no longer eligible for federal, state or institutional aid.
+- Students who do not meet the minimum cumulative GPA and/or credit completion ratio while on warning status will no longer be eligible for federal, state or institutional aid.
 Students may be eligible for private loan programs and outside assistance that does not require SAP.

-Provided the student's academic status allows for registration, s/he may attend the University at his or her own expense until the minimum cumulative GPA and credit completion requirement has been met.
+Provided the student's academic status allows for registration, they may attend the University at their own expense until the minimum cumulative GPA and credit completion requirement has been met.